AlexPshul/uwp-emotions-lab/README.md

 Continue in the *MainPage.xaml.cs* code behind:

-3. Create the a private member of type *MediaCapture*.
+3. Create a private member of type *MediaCapture*.
    ```csharp
    private MediaCapture _mediaCapture;
    ```